Skip To Main Content

 Essential Workers by Industry

-Each industry currently has different rules around what is considered an essential worker.
-Is a list provided by the NSW Government of what is an essential worker and any exemptions that are currently being made.
+Each industry currently had different rules around what is considered an essential worker.
+Is a list provided by the NSW Government of what is an essential worker and any exemptions that were being made.

 ItemSectorExempted activity or person (authorised worker)